By Chet Yarbrough

 Americans might argue Alberta impugns the reputation of the “MAKE AMERICA GREAT AGAIN” President.
 In their minds, government deserves a punch in the face.
 Trump gives voice to many American workers.
 Particularly, Americans who have been marginalized by corporate America.

 Trump is characterized as a “showman” with no moral center who panders to the ugliest instincts of humankind.
-Democracy will be the judge of Trump’s performance in November 2020.
+Democracy judged Trump’s performance in November 2020, but he refuses to acknowledge his defeat.
+Trump demeans himself and American Democracy by falsely claiming election fraud

 Arguably, American government does deserve a punch in the face.
 However, even if true, Democracy remains the best form of government in the world.